Fix MacBook Trackpad Not Working after Sequoia Update

 Karly Wood

-Karly Wood, a Wellington-based journalist, excels in covering Apple and tech trends.
-With a diverse background in public safety, government, and education reporting, her insights bridge multiple disciplines, offering readers a well-rounded perspective on today's technological advancements.
-Contact Her Team:- [email protected] [OR] [email protected]
+Karly Wood is a journalist based in Ohio who specializes in covering Apple and technology trends.
+With a varied experience in reporting on public safety, government, and education, her insights bridge multiple disciplines, providing readers with a well-rounded perspective on today's technological advancements.
+If you need to contact me, you can reach me at [email protected] or through (Facebook)

 1. since the 2nd beta of Mojave, my internal keyboard and trackpad is not detected.
 I’ve sent the problem to apple but no changes.